 - do not sell your vintage guitar collection during the transaction and deposit the money,

 - do not run up your credit cards after loan approval and start buying furniture,

 - do not get a gift for a vacation thinking the underwriter will not care since its not related to the loan,

 - do not lease a new car,

 - do not apply for new credit cards

 Just FREEZE!
 Even the seemingly most minor things can throw off debt ratios, or can get caught after loan approval and before settlement and cause more paperwork, delays, and potentially a loan rejection.

 Some real life examples are:

-And the most common problem I have had is clients who have moved money around or sold things and deposited the cash, and we have to go through an enormous amount of paperwork hassle documenting the source of deposits we see on bank statements.
+The most common problem I have had is clients who have moved money around or sold things and deposited the cash.
+And we have to go through an enormous amount of paperwork hassle documenting the source of deposits we see on bank statements.
 Even small deposits are included in this paper trail mess.
 More on this here, here and here.